Macys Tree

 There are no artifacts except a few new ones made to look old.
-It's just full of writing on plaques with the occasional picture here and there.
-I've hiked the Chilkoot Trail and watched countless Gold Rush videos, so I didn't learn much.
-If your new to this history, you'll probably enjoy the museum.
+It is just full of writing on plaques with the occasional picture here and there.
+I have hiked the Chilkoot Trail and watched countless Gold Rush videos, so I did not learn much.
+If your new to this history, you will probably enjoy the museum.

-Seattle is an amazing city full of sights and great scenery.
-All the jokes about the rain is real, if you hit a rain spell which can last for weeks, you may not have a very good trip.
+Seattle has many sights and some great scenery.
+All the jokes about the rain is real, if you hit a week or month long rain spell, you may not have a very good trip.
 The best time is July to September.
 Even June can be horrible.
-There are short windows of spectacular weather but weather can't be predicted more than 1 day in advance in most cases outside of summer.
-I know these things because I spent the first 33 years of my life there before I realized I didn't have to deal with the weather any more.
-A good vacation to Seattle should include visiting the Olympic or Cascade Mountains.
-The weather there is even more a crap shoot compared to Seattle as the clouds back up and let loose their moisture.
-But, if you only have a day or so for the city, you never know, you could end up with sunny skies.
+There are windows of spectacular weather but weather can not be predicted more than a few days in advance in most cases outside of summer.

 Seattle, Washington